 Advice when screening potential clothes; avoid onesies and overalls.
 Socks are a valuable commodity.
 See how many pairs of cotton pants you can collect!
 Think – easy off, easy on.

 Clothing mods: With my trusty fabric scissors, I have cut the crotch out of pants, the tips off of socks, the legs off of tights, and the snaps off of onesies.
 Dont be shy about hacking up some baby clothes to make your life easier.

 -Get 4 or 5 small waterproof blankets

--Collect an arsenal of cotton nursing blankets.
-These are used in conjunction with the waterproof blankets, one on top of the other, kept under babe, just in case.
-Easy to switch out in the event of a miss.
+-Collect an arsenal of those dime-a-dozen cotton nursing blankets.
+These are used in conjunction with the waterproof blankets, one on top of the other, because they are easy to switch out in the event of a miss.

 -Put waterproof sheets on all the mattresses in the house.
 This helps with the whole “keeping an easygoing attitude” when a miss happens.

 -Have a comfortable potty available (we have a tophat potty that I got here)

 -Diapers of your choice (preferably cloth, or compostable) for the occasional times its handy, like on a long car ride or some other pressing thing that is keeping your attention.